 Lenders can also take into consideration regular overtime, commission, shift allowance and bonuses, and others may accept wages from more than one employer if you have more than one job.

-Though nowadays a lot more applicants tend to be self-employed.
+Though nowadays a lot more applicants tend to be Self-Employed in Middlesbrough.
 If you’re a self-employed applicant then you’ll need your Accountants’ help to request your last two or three year’s proof of earnings.
 If by chance you submit your own earnings then one of our Mortgage Advisors in Middlesbrough can advise you on what to download from the Government Gateway.

-One of the best ways to prepare for your mortgage is to put pen to paper and start writing down an estimate of your anticipated outgoings before you plan to be moving home.
+One of the best ways to prepare for your mortgage is to put pen to paper and start writing down an estimate of your anticipated outgoings before you plan to be Moving Home in Middlesbrough.
 From doing this, you are able to work out an idea of how much the council tax and utility bills will be whilst also adding on regular expenditures e.g. food and drink.
 By planning your budget, you should be able to gain a rough estimate on how much disposable income you will be left with.

 Before one of our Mortgage Advisors in Middlesbrough carries out an appointment with you, our Mortgage Broker in Middlesbrough team is able to send over a Budget Planner to help you in advance.